farazsth98/farazsth98.github.io/_posts/2015-05-11-ASIS-CTF-KeyLead.md

 So, if (the time() - time()) > 2, print "No cheat!" and exit.
 Looks like this is a little bit of anti-debugging :).
 And this is implemented after each dice compare.
-Well, we don't care about it since we patched it and executed the patched binary outside the debugger but I hope somebody leaned something.
+Well, we don't care about it since we patched it and executed the patched binary outside the debugger but I hope somebody learned something.

 Thanks for reading.